Winterthorne: Casting and production

 Having previously created the web soap DeVanity (2011–14), Caruso announced Winterthorne in November 2014, describing the series as "a classic soap with light touches of gothic whimsy" that would be "dark, sexy, glamorous, and a visual feast".
 Madison had been cast in the lead role of Miranda Winterthorne, ruthless leader of a candy empire, with Thomson as Miranda's father Maxmillian and Caruso himself set to play her husband Victor.
 With production scheduled to begin in Spring 2015, Caruso also announced the addition of director Sonia Blangiardo, who had previously won a Daytime Emmy Award as a director for As the World Turns and another as a producer for One Life to Live.

 In February 2015, it was announced that Gray had been cast as Miranda's mother, Joanna Winterthorne.
 Caruso said of Gray, "Her character is so important, and really sets everything in motion for, not only the season, but the rest of the series."
 He noted, "Linda has a warmth and strength that embodies Joanna ...
 [I] wrote this part specifically for her."
-Next cast were Gati as Joanna's powerhungry sister Valentina, and Storms as Miranda's estranged sister Selene.
+Next cast were Gati as Joanna's power-hungry sister Valentina, and Storms as Miranda's estranged sister Selene.
 Spirtas and Lavoisier were later added to the cast as Hugh Cambridge and Dominic Delacort respectively, and Ron Hanks as Jelly Bean Jim.

 An April 2015 Indiegogo crowdfunding campaign partially funded season 1 of Winterthorne.
 The series is executive produced by Caruso and his wife Barbara "Barbi" Caruso, with Steve Silverman of Suchagooddog LLC, Jim Cannella and Martha Madison as co-executive producers.
 The series began a three-week production schedule in late March 2015 in the Los Angeles area.
 Some of Winterthorne was shot on location in Idyllwild (near Palm Springs, California).